Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Taylor algebras

 \subsection{Absorption theorem}

-We start by formally stating the already known improvements and refinements of the proof of the absorption theorem (Theorem~\ref{thm:AT}) discussed in Subsection~\ref{subsec:AT}.
+We start by formally stating the already known improvements and refinements of the proof of the absorption theorem (Theorem~\ref{thm:AToriginal}) discussed in Subsection~\ref{subsec:AT}.
 Some of these improvements do not seem to be recorded in the literature or are hidden inside proofs of different results.
-As a corollary we obtain improved an absorption theorem, Corollary~\ref{cor:newAT}, which seems to be new.
+As a corollary we obtain an improved version of the absorption theorem, Corollary~\ref{cor:newAT}, which seems to be new.
 Afterwards, we prove the two refinements of the theory which were promised in Subsection~\ref{subsec:AT}.